 BEST BEACHES IN DA NANG

 If those weren’t enough to convince you (highly unlikely though) to make your stop in this city, then we’ll add gorgeous beaches to your list of things to do in Da Nang.
-This place does not only offer stunning views from above, but also breathtaking seascapes from the coast or water activities such as snorkeling.
+This place does not only offer stunning views from above but also breathtaking seascapes from the coast or water activities such as snorkelling.
 There are many beaches in Da Nang that you can enjoy, while these three are the creme of the crop.

 My Khe Beach

 My Khe Beach is THE beach to be if you have sun, sand, and R&R in your agenda.
 The 20-mile stretch of My Khe is Vietnam’s most picturesque.
 The powdery white sand and turquoise waters make up the perfect setting for a day of complete and utter relaxation.
 High-end resorts are but a short stroll away if you want to top off the day with a massage and an unforgettable fine dining experience.

 Non Nuoc Beach

 Located a mere 10 minutes away from Marble Mountains, Non Nuoc Beach hugs five km of Hoa Hai Ward’s coastline.
 This white-sand beauty, long known to be one of the world’s best, features unpolluted waters and mild waves that beach bums can enjoy all year round.
 You can even get yourself some surf and paddling lessons once you’ve had your fill of sightseeing and lounging in the sand.